 The friends and foes of fiscal authorities

 It’s quite similar to what Sargent and his co-workers did when they developed a method for interpreting patterns.
 Their work was not concerned with planetary motion but with fiscal and monetary authorities and their influence on economic variables such as GDP, inflation, employment and investment.
-Sargent established methods to analyze causal relationships concentrating not on the effect of unexpected events, as his fellow Laureate Christopher Sims was, but on temporary and long-term policy changes.
+Sargent established methods to analyze causal relationships concentrating not on the effect of unexpected events, as his co-laureate Christopher Sims was, but on temporary and long-term policy changes.

 Get new questions as they launch